The Serpent's Fall

 “Yeah.
 I don’t see how that helps me,” Jolene said.

-“I will try,” she nodded and smiled.
+“I will try,” she said, nodding.

-“Yes.
-I will go study my enemy.
+“Yes, I’ll go study my enemy.
 Thank you, Dad!”

 Jack scooped her up onto his hip and kissed her on the forehead.
 “Is that your test result?”